 - “Which approach lends itself best to selling existing customers additional services in the future?”

 The direct selling business model answers these questions very effectively.

 Independent representatives (most of whom are customers themselves) will sell to customers and recruit other independent reps who will do the same.
-Unlike other marketing plans where the cost of customer acquisition is unknown, the cost of customer acquisition will be determined in advance and will paid through a multilevel compensation plan.
+Unlike other marketing plans where the cost of customer acquisition is unknown, the cost of customer acquisition will be determined in advance and will be paid through a multilevel compensation plan.

-The fastest way to grow a customer base is do so using customers themselves.
+The fastest way to grow a customer base is doing so using customers themselves.
 Most direct selling representatives are customers.
 The personal relationships that were built when a customer was acquired can be used again later to sell the customer additional products or services.

 If you like it, too, what do you like best about it?